- Timo Budarz

 Kepler's Laws of Planetary Motion

-Johannes Kepler was a German mathematician who was hired by Tyco Brahe to analyze some of the best astronomical data in existence at his time.
+The first known proposal that the sun is the center of the solar system was in 270BC by a Greek named Aristarchus of Samos.
+Nearly 1600 years elapsed until Polish astronomer Nicolaus Copernicus proposed the same - allegedly by reading the ancients and not by observations of the heavens.
+There were heavy debates going on regarding the structure and dynamics of the solar system through the 1500s and 1600s.
+Johannes Kepler was a German mathematician born in 1571.
+He was hired by Tyco Brahe (a Danish astronomer and nobleman) to analyze some of the best astronomical data in existence at the time.
 There is a detailed account of the interesting history at this Wikipedia site: Kepler History.
 Ultimately over a decade of analysis led Kepler to propose three laws of planetary motion.
-They were: 1.
+The first two were published in 1609, and the third law in 1619.
+The laws were: 1.
 Planetary orbits are elliptical with the sun residing at one focus of the ellipse.
 2. The planetary orbits sweep out equal areas in equal time.
 See this graphic: Graphic.
 We will see in a future chapter that this amounts to conservation of angular momentum for orbiting systems.
 3. Planetary orbital periods are related to the semi-major axis of their orbital trajectory by This means that any planet orbiting our sun should have the same ratio as any other planet.
+This is not strictly true, however, since the inner planets always help the outer ones maintain their orbits.
+In this sense outer planets get pulled inward by a larger mass than the inner ones.
 Kepler came up with these laws a few decades before Newton.
-It was convincing work, and therefore Newton's burden when he came up with a law of universal gravitation, to prove that his law of gravitation would reproduce these laws via calculation.
-He needed to invent methods of calculus to do this.
-We will not prove Kepler's first law since it's rather difficult to prove.
-Rather we will assume our orbits are circular and starting there see if we can come up with the second and third laws.
+It was convincing work, and therefore Newton's burden, when he came up with a law of universal gravitation, was to prove that his law of gravitation could reproduce these Kepler's laws.
+To test this, Newton needed to invent the mathematics of calculus (and differential equations), which he did.
+It was really this work that prompted Newton to publish his treatise on his laws of motion after two decades during which he just kept them to himself!
+We will not prove Kepler's laws using calculus and differential equations, since it's difficult to do.
+Rather we will assume planetary orbits are circular and starting there see if we can come up with the second and third laws.
 Since a circle is an ellipse of zero eccentricity, this is a fine thing to do.
+It should also be noted that the eccentricities of the planetary orbits are quite small.
+From mercury to Neptune they are 0.2, 0.01, 0.02, 0.1, 0.05, 0.06, 0.05, 0.01.
+They are all very nearly circular!
 If we skip over the second law and focus rather on the third law for a moment, you will see that our result from the moon's orbit already proves this.
 Our expression with the sun's mass instead of the earth's is: We use the mass of the sun since that mass represents the central object around which the planets are orbiting.
 Since all the planets orbit the same central sun, the left side of the expression is the same for every planet.
 That means the right side must be the same as well.
+Regarding the second law for circular orbits, it is trivial.
+In a circular orbit there is only a centripetal force of gravity.
+That means the speed of the orbiting planet remains constant while it makes a steady turn around the sun.
+Since the orbit is circular, the distance to the sun is constant.
+So area swept out can be written as the radius of the orbit times the arc length, or The rate of change of this area (or the rate at which it sweeps) if we assume radius is constant, is just Since both r and v are constants, the planet sweeps out constant area in time.